Argyrodes elevatus: Nuptial gifts

 During courtship, male members of the A. elevatus species present a nuptial gift, often prey wrapped in silk, to the female.
 One example of prey offered as the nuptial gift is C. huila.
 The male spider approaches the female, carrying the nuptial gift on its chelicerae while communicating with a distinct courting vibration.
 This sequence is different from other spider species that engage in this behavior.
-This sequence of courtship events, followed by copulation between the two spiders, may last between two to eight hours.
+This sequence of courtship events, followed by copulation between the two spiders, may last between two and eight hours.
 This is the longest-lasting activity within the species, as other interactions range mainly between three seconds to six minutes.

 Pheromonal communication

 Recent studies have identified novel long-chain fatty acid esters consisting of unique functional groups that could play a role in chemical communication between A. elevatus spiders.
 However, more investigation is required to further examine this finding and determine its relevance as it pertains to the mating behavior of A. elevatus.